erbsland-dev/erbsland-lang-config-doc/doc/tests/test-outcome-format.rst

         -   Byte-data represented in lowercase hexadecimal, without separators.
     *   -   :text-code:`TimeDelta`
         -   ``5,second``
         -   An integer, as specified for integer values, followed by a comma and the unit in lowercase singular form.
+For parsers that combine a list of time-delta values into a single value, this behavior **must be avoided** by the test adapter.
     *   -   :text-code:`RegEx`
         -   ``"^reg$"``
         -   Formatted with the same rules as text.